CSIRO-enviro-informatics/aao-ont/data/aao-longitudinal.md

 ```

 ## Create history of who is responsible for each Act or Matter
+This approach gets an ordering sequence simply by ordering the beginning of each responsibility.
+A more efficient/indexed approach would take advantage of the temporal topological relationships expressed using `time:intervalMeets` and `time:intervalMetBy`.

 ```
 SELECT ?matter ?dept ?begin ?end
 WHERE {